muratko357/Data-Analysis-with-Python/README.md

 ## Content
 ### 1. Extracting and Visualizing Stock Data
-Description: Plotting graphs of historical stock data of Tesla and GameStop
+Plotting graphs of historical stock data of Tesla and GameStop
+_Tools_: Python, yfinance, pandas, BeatifulSoup, and plotly